Parli/hackathon-trip-planner/README.md

 If no other route matches, files in the `public` directory will be returned.

+The root path `/` will rewrite to `/index.html`.
+Any path without an extension will rewrite to the same path with `.html` appended to the end.

 This ignores the path and hash URL segments.

 ## Setup